chitoperalta/rubberize/docs/rendering/calls.md

-# Calls
+# Class and Function Calls

-This guide demonstrates how Rubberize renders various class, and function calls.
+This guide demonstrates how Rubberize renders various class and function calls.

 ## Class Calls